GLOBAL MARKETS-Wall Street pulls back on stocks, Treasury yields dip

 By Lawrence Delevingne, Saikat Chatterjee and Tommy Wilkes

-BOSTON/LONDON, March 23 (Reuters) - Wall Street took a breath on Wednesday, pushing stocks and Treasury yields down after both powered higher this week as investors took in the strength of the economy and hawkish comments from U.S. policymakers.
+BOSTON/LONDON, March 23 (Reuters) - Wall Street took a breath on Wednesday, pushing stocks and Treasury yields down after both had powered higher earlier in the week as investors took in the strength of the economy and hawkish comments from U.S. policymakers.

-Two-year U.S. Treasury yields US2YT=RRare up sharply so far in March and set for their biggest monthly jump since 2004.
-But investors have been relatively sanguine about the implications of higher yields on stock market valuations, with many choosing to buy back in after a bruising few months for equity prices.
+Two-year U.S. Treasury yields US2YT=RR are up sharply so far in March and set for their biggest monthly jump since 2004.
+Investors have been relatively sanguine about the implications of higher yields on stock market valuations, with many choosing to buy back in after a bruising few months for equity prices.

-European stocks fell about 1%, with a pan-European equity benchmark .STOXX hitting a new 1-month high in early London trading before they fell back as traders took profits.
+European stocks fell nearly 1%, with a pan-European equity benchmark .STOXX hitting a new 1-month high in early London trading before they fell back as traders took profits.

-MSCI's broadest gauge of world stocks .MIWO00000PUSheld gains at around 3,038, keeping near levels last seen in February just before Russia invaded Ukraine.
+MSCI's broadest gauge of world stocks .MIWO00000PUS declined 0.4%, but kept near levels last seen in mid-February just before Russia invaded Ukraine.

 Some previously bullish investors are worried about the impact of rising interest rates on the outlook for stocks.